Peter Yates (architect): Ryder and Yates

-In 1953, after a chance meeting in London, Peter Yates moved to Newcastle upon Tyne to form an architectural practice with Gordon Ryder.
-Initial work included exhibition design and soon progressed onto a series of private domestic architectural commissions.
-A new multidisciplinary approach which included engineers fuelled their progress.
-Their buildings were highly regarded.
-Large scale commissions for industrial complexes for British Gas, Sterling Organics and others followed.
-Social projects in Newcastle and Sunderland for the Salvation Army, a large social housing project in Kenton as well as various local government and healthcare projects.
+In 1953, after a chance meeting in London, Yates moved to Newcastle upon Tyne to form an architectural practice with Gordon Ryder.
+Initial work included exhibition design, which progressed onto a series of private domestic architectural commissions.
+A new multidisciplinary approach which included engineers fueled their progress.
+Their buildings were highly regarded by the public and opened opportunities of large scale commissions of industrial complexes for British Gas, Sterling Organics and others.
+The company designed buildings for social projects in Newcastle and Sunderland for the Salvation Army, a large social housing project in Kenton, as well as various local government and healthcare projects.

 Ryder and Yates' extensive portfolio of acclaimed buildings won numerous architectural awards over the following three decades from their inception in 1953.

-'Ryder and Yates were Lubetkin's sole professional heirs – a legacy mutually recognised – and their work is a compelling reminder of Lubetkin's lesson that the poetic and the rational were inextricable impulses in modern architecture's original vision.'
-John Allan, Director of Avanti Architects.
+John Allan, director of Avanti Architects, said that 'Ryder and Yates were Lubetkin's sole professional heirs – a legacy mutually recognised.
+Their work is a compelling reminder of Lubetkin's lesson that the poetic and the rational were inextricable impulses in modern architecture's original vision.'

-A book about Ryder and Yates was published as part of the RIBA 20th Century Architects series.
+A book about their partnership was published as part of the RIBA 20th Century Architects series.